Lukas-Bohez/project-one/frontend/articles/2025-ai-job-losses.md

 **Published: October 28, 2025** | **Category: Opinion**

 In the dead of night, while you slept, artificial intelligence fired 10 million American workers.
-Not with a pink slip or severance package—no, AI doesn't bother with such formalities.
+Not with a pink slip or severance packageno, AI doesn't bother with such formalities.
 It simply made them obsolete, irrelevant, unnecessary.
 And this is just the beginning.
 Your job?
 It's next on the chopping block.

 ## The Great AI Purge of 2025: Numbers Don't Lie